rexresearch

 with adenosine triphosphate at the same time, making ATPase

-commonly used tube, beaker and other boiled containers (extractor)
+but commonly used tube, beaker and other boiled containers

-is usually used external contact heat transfer (Such as resistance
+(extractor) is usually used external contact heat transfer (Such

-wire furnace, etc.), it is difficult to precisely control the
+as resistance wire furnace, etc.), it is difficult to precisely

-boiling time, resulting in a large change in extraction rate,
+control the boiling time, resulting in a large change in

-sample test repeatability is poor; the same time, test tubes,
+extraction rate, sample test repeatability is poor; the same

-beakers and other boiling containers for the open state, resulting
+time, test tubes, beakers and other boiling containers for the

-in steam spill, the impact of extraction of adenosine triphosphate
+open state, resulting in steam spill, the impact of extraction

 In view of the above-mentioned drawbacks, the present invention

-the boiling time: 1) the use of infrared radiation heating, far
+control the boiling time: 1) the use of infrared radiation

-infrared penetration is strong, in sufficient high radiant heat
+heating, far infrared penetration is strong, in sufficient high

-state, can achieve almost instantaneous boiling; (3) small sample
+radiant heat state, can achieve almost instantaneous boiling;

 In view of the shortcomings of the sample, the slender sample is

-not attached to ensure the sufficient condensation of the sample
+is not attached to ensure the sufficient condensation of the

-uniformity of the volume and concentration of the contents.
-At the
+sample uniformity of the volume and concentration of the

-same time, in order to ensure the self-condensation effect, the
+contents.
+At the same time, in order to ensure the

-the sample microbial adenosine triphosphate accurate and rapid
+in the sample microbial adenosine triphosphate accurate and

-extraction at the same time, to ensure that the concentration of
+rapid extraction at the same time, to ensure that the

 The detection step of the high sensitivity bioluminescence